 This minor is worth looking at if think sales or management is in your future.
 Here’s the downside to a business minor – it is vanilla.
 Anyone worker is going to be exposed to business in some context.
 Thus, having a spotty amount of formal business training prior to entering the workforce probably isn’t going to be a big differentiator.
 The caveat here is if you pick a subset of business for which you feel a particular passion such as marketing, management, or entrepreneurship.
 Generally speaking, I advise either getting MBA or nothing at all.

 Another reason to look at an English degree?
-Most engineers can’t spell and have poor command of the English language.
+Many engineers can’t be bothered to spell correctly and have a poor command of the English language.
 Know how to do both and you will appear to be a genius.

 Physics, Math, or Another Hard Science